A70xa/Vulnhub-Writeups/Argog/Notes.md

 ![](Pics/shell2.png)
 <br />

-In home directory, there are two users and the first horcrux<strong>(flag)</strong> encoded in base64.
+In home directory, there are two users, and the first horcrux<strong>(flag)</strong> is encoded in base64.

 ![](Pics/shell3.png)
 <br />

 ## Privilege Escalation

-Now, lets try to get more privileges, `linpeas` is a great tool for that.
-Lets upload it and run it on the target machine.
+Now, let's try to get more privileges, `linpeas` is a great tool for that.
+Let's upload it and run it on the target machine.

 ![](Pics/shell4.png)
 <br />